Learn about the best Types of Ginger Plants and their uses. You can grow them for ornamental and culinary purposes easily!

 - It thrives in moist soil.

 Botanical Name: Cheilocostus speciosus

-Known for its crepe-paper like showy white flowers that emerge from reddish-burgundy spiraled inflorescences.
-Having an acrid and pungent taste, this plant grows up to 10 feet tall.
-Its flowers and buds are also edible.
+Known for its crepe-paper-like showy white flowers that emerge from reddish-burgundy spiraled inflorescences.
+It has a pungent taste with edible flowers and buds.

 - It grows under the canopy of trees.

 - Warm and humid climates are best for its growth.

 Botanical Name: Curcuma petiolata

 Other Names: Queen Lily, Siam Tulip, Hidden Lily

 Hidden Ginger is a Malaysian native with a spicy scent and a bitter taste.
 It produces beautiful flowers of bright purple, pink, or orange colors.

 - This 2-3 feet tall plant becomes an excellent container specimen.